jeffreykegler/old_kollos/design/evaluate.md

     return
 end of child_evaluate

--- the 'child' argument is a Libmarpa mortar symbol
--- the arg_array is an array onto which the argument --     for the semantics can be pushed, as we find
+-- the 'mortar' argument is a Libmarpa mortar symbol -- the arg_array is an array onto which the argument --     for the semantics can be pushed, as we find
 --     them in left-to-right order